 "Who was that guy?
 Or was it a girl?"
 Amara said out loud.
 "I can't think about freaky dreams today...I've got work to do!"
 Hurriedly drinking the cheap coffee, she greedily finished the rest of her breakfast, grabbed her bag, and rushed downstairs.

 This was Scarlet Street, named so because of an architect's penchant for red bricks.
 In fact, the Falcon View Apartment Complex stood out for having a beige exterior.
 Yet try as she might, Amara couldn't get the dream out of her head.
 Falling endlessly, people calling for her...where had this even come from?

 She finally reached the bus stop, where the only other passenger was an old woman.
-As the No. 14 bus arrived, Amara politely let the senior on first, her thoughts still on the brink of that dream.
+As the red and blue No. 14 bus arrived, Amara politely let the senior on first, her thoughts still on the brink of that dream.
 For a few seconds, she hesitated, staring blankly ahead.